 2. Names of All Tenants

-So, if one of the tenants fails to pay rent, this gives you the right to ask for a payment from any adult tenant residing in the rental unit.
+So, if a tenant fails to pay rent, this gives you the right to ask for a payment from any adult tenant residing in the rental unit.

-Moreover, it gives you the right to evict them from the rental unit should either of them violate the term of the agreement.
+Moreover, it gives you, the landlord, the right to evict them from the rental unit should either of them violate the term of the agreement.

 3. Occupancy Limit